snwfdhmp/ravelin-code-test/README.md

 ```

 ## Backend (Go)

-1. Build a Go binary with an HTTP server
+We've supplied a starter server in the /server directory.
+You can run the server with `go run main.go`.
+It will have to be adapted to:

-2. Accept POST requests (JSON format)
+1. Accept POST requests in JSON format similar to those specified above
-3. Map the JSON requests to relevant sections of the data struct
+2. Map the JSON requests to relevant sections of the data struct (specified below)
-4. Print the struct for each stage of its construction
+3. Print the struct for each stage of its construction
-5. Also print the struct when it is complete (i.e. when the form submit button has been clicked)
+4. Also print the struct when it is complete (i.e. when the form submit button has been clicked)
-6. Use Goroutines and channels where appropriate

 ### Go Struct
 ```